Student peer mentoring programs

 All students in the program are invited to attend monthly social events hosted by the NSPMP (and planned by the Peer Helpers!) where they can meet their peers and make new friends.

-Applications for Peer Mentor / Peer Helper positions are closed for the 2020-2021 academic year.
+Applications for the New Student Peer Mentoring Program are closed for the 2020-2021 academic year.
 To receive notification about future applications, please email peermentor@umanitoba to be added to our mailing list.

 Are you looking for peer mentoring but don't want the commitment of joining a program?
 Peer Helpers are trained students who are available to meet with any student from the U of M.